lmorisse/Symu.OrgMod/README.md

 ## How it works

-``Symu.DNA`` models social group and organization as a meta-network which is a list of specific networks that characterizing organizational architectures such as :
+``Symu.OrgMod`` models organization as a graph of specific artefacts such as :

-* Social network
+* Actor
-* Knowledge network
+* Belief, Knowledge
+* Event
+* Organization
+* Resource
-* Information network
+* Role
-* Capabilities network
+* Rask
-* Skills network
+* Task
-* Assigment, needs, requirements, work, ....

 ## What it is

-Meta-network is used for laying out the relation among types of those networks.
-It creates statistical and graphical (not yet available) models of the people, tasks, groups, knowledge and resources of organizational systems.
+It creates a graph of organizational artifacts statistical and graphical (not yet available) to model an organization.
-Those metrics assess and identify change within and across networks.

 ## Why open source

 Because we believe that such a framework is valuable for organizations and academics, because there are few c # frameworks available.

-### Academic program

-``Symu.DNA`` is based on statistical techniques based on different theories such as graph, network, dynamic networks, ...

-With our **academic program**, we will first implement algorithms that you want to use for you.

 ## Getting Started
-The main project is [Symu.DNA](https://github.com/lmorisse/Symu.DNA/tree/master/sourceCode/SymuDNA).
+The main project is [Symu.OrgMod](https://github.com/lmorisse/Symu.OrgMod/tree/master/sourceCode/SymuOrgMod).
 This is the framework you'll use to build your own application.
 There isn't GUI mode yet.

 ### Installing